oetiker/net-ldap-spnego/README.md

 In contrast to modern web APIs, the NTLM authentication exchange relies on a presistant connection between browser and server to correlate steps 2 and 3 of the dialog.

-The example above uses [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) but there is no inherent link to that particular framework, except that NTLM authentication relies on a persistant http connetions (keepalive) to linke the multi step authentication together.
+The example above uses [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) but there is no inherent dependency on that particular framework, except that NTLM authentication relies on a persistent http connections (keepalive) to link the multi step authentication together.
-In other words, a CGI implementation will not work, since the cgi process gets. restarted with every request.
+In other words, a CGI implementation will not work since the CGI process gets restarted with every request.

 Windows will only engage in seamless NTLM negotiation with sites residing in the